This article explains application object count.

 Pages: The screens you design or install in your environment for end users.
 These can include web screens, email screens, mobile web screens and SMS screens as designed in the visual development environment.
 For example, a pop-up web screen or a Supplier_List web screen each equals 1 application object.

 Tables: Entities that you design with Outsystems Platform or import for integration from external databases or both.

 API/Service operations: Methods from web services, REST APIs or integration connectors that you consume or expose.
-APIs in extensions, the Java or C# code that you reuse in OutSystems Platform, are not accounted for.
+APIs in extensions, the C# code that you reuse in OutSystems Platform, are not accounted for.

 What constitutes a page?